gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

     <li>This means if you're creating the default initial folder structure for models, you have to create a
         directory twice (separate action), and then use <em>Add New Item</em> to create a view.
     </li>
-    <li>In the view, Scott right away removes the default content and uses the html template to roll out a
+    <li>In the view, Scott right away removes the default content and uses the <em>html</em> template to roll out a
-        barebones HTML structure (this template isn't available in Rider but it's not needed there because Rider's default template for a Razor view is way better and already contains an HTML skeleton.
+        barebones HTML structure.
+(This template isn't available in Rider but it's not needed there because Rider's default template for a Razor view is way better and already contains an HTML skeleton.)
     </li>
 </ol>
 <p>When manually typing a model (<code>@model Restaurant</code>), Visual Studio doesn't suggest importing the model